jezzsantos/ServiceStack.Webhooks.Azure/README.md

 ## Configuring an Azure WorkerRole Relay

 To relay events from an Azure queue, you can deploy an Azure WorkerRole that picks up the events from the 'queue' and relays them to all subscribers.
-Since you are deploying this component to Azure, the configuration for it will likely exist in your Azure configuration (`ServiceConfiguration.cscfg`) file:

 This is how to do it: